Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/getting-started-07-creating-vrack/guide.en-gb.md

 >>
 >> **DHCP address distribution options**
 >>
 >> The default DHCP range is 10.1.0.0/16.
-You can use a different private range of your choice.
+You can use a different private range of your choice, or disable DHCP for this private network.
 >>
+>> **Network Gateway Options**
+>>
+>> - **Announce the first address of a given CIDR. as the default gateway (DHCP option 3)**: When this option is enabled, the DHCP server advertises the first address in the CIDR as the default gateway to machines connected to the network.
+>> - **Assign a Gateway and connect to the private network**:Select this option if you intend to create instances with a private network only.
+For more information, please consult the following guides: [Creating a private network with Gateway](/pages/public_cloud/public_cloud_network_services/getting-started-02-create-private-network-gateway) and [Creating and connecting to your first Public Cloud instance](/pages/public_cloud/compute/public-cloud-first-steps).
+>>
+>> > [!warning]
+>> >
+>> > If the second option is greyed out, it means the region selected does not support it.
+For more information, please refer to our [regions availability](/links/public-cloud/regions-pci) page.
+>> >
+>>
->> Once done, click on `Create`{.action} to start the process.
+>> Once done, click on `Configure your private network`{.action} to start the process.
 >>
 >> > [!primary]
 >> >